High Yield Investments

 You might want to try trading commodities.
-You should gain knowledge about how this works before getting started because to some extent, it is a riskier high yield investment vehicle and you should understand your own aversion to risk.
+You should gain knowledge about how this works before getting started because to some extent, it is a riskier high return alternative and you should understand your own aversion to risk.

-Real estate is another investment that you could consider.
-It has yielded high yields in the past but it may have had its day for the time being due to the baby boomer generation “downsizing”, and also easy credit is no longer easy to come by.
+Real estate is another one that you could consider.
+It has produced high ROI in the past but it may have had its day for the time being due to the baby boomer generation “downsizing”, and also easy credit is no longer easy to come by.

 Savings accounts that produce high returns are available, usually they are found in online banks.
-You can probably expect interest rates of 5% or so and they should be government backed accounts.
-This will give the investor extra security and should be considered a long term investment.
+You can probably expect interest rates of 5% or so and they should be government backed options.
+This will give the investor extra security and should be considered a long term option.

 Availability of your funds (liquidity) should be another thing to take into consideration.
 There is no point in tying them up in an investment property or a fixed long term account if you think that you might need the money for emergencies.
 You could end up paying large penalties just to withdraw your funds.

 A good rule is to diversify your investments as much as you can.
-Spread the risks by putting some in long terms investments and keep some for high yield investments such as managed forex accounts.
+Spread the risks by putting some in long term and keep some for high yield investments such as managed forex accounts.